 Merry and Bright

 These tea light holders are recent additions to my collection.
-I found them at Dollarama for a buck each, candles extra.
+I found them at Dollarama, candles extra.
 What I like about them is that they can be dressed for any occasion by the simple addition of some wrapping paper.

 Simply cut the paper into the appropriate length and width to fit up inside the bottom of the candle holder, making sure that the ends overlap.
 Because the candle and paper are separated, you can use real candles, if you wish, or opt for the battery operated variety.